 How did the Nullification Crisis a decade later demonstrate the widening divide between northern and southern states?

-Articulate President Andrew Jackson's understanding of the federal government's supremacy over the states
+Evaluate President Andrew Jackson's argument that the federal government maintains supremacy over the states.